bazelbuild/bazel/site/docs/install-windows.md

     Open the MSYS2 terminal and run this command:

-    ```
+    ```bash
     pacman -S zip unzip patch diffutils git
     ```
-    Optional: If you want to use Bazel from CMD or Powershell and still be able to use Bash tools, make sure to add MSYS2_INSTALL_PATH/usr/bin to your PATH environment variable.
+    Optional: If you want to use Bazel from CMD or Powershell and still be able to use Bash tools, make sure to add `<MSYS2_INSTALL_PATH>/usr/bin` to your `PATH` environment variable.

 *   [Build Tools for Visual Studio 2019](https://aka.ms/buildtools)

-    Make sure you install the C++ build tools with the Windows 10 SDK.

     You will need this to build C++ code on Windows.